EasyCorp/EasyAdminBundle/Resources/doc/getting-started/4-views-and-actions.md

 properties, but the `list` and `search` views make some "smart guesses" to decide which columns to display to make listings look "good enough".

-Use the `fields` option to explicitly set the fields to display in each view:
+Use the `fields` option to explicitly set the properties to display in each
+view:

 ```yaml
 # app/config/config.yml